matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

   with the addition of:
   * **`room_type`**: the value of the `m.type` field from the room's `m.room.create` event, if any.
-* **`events`**: child events of the returned rooms.
+* **`events`**: `m.space.child` events of the returned rooms.
 For each event, only the following fields are returned: `type`, `state_key`, `content`, `room_id`, `sender`.

+#### Algorithm

+1. Start at the "root" room (the provided room ID).
-We start by looking at the root room, and add it to `rooms`.
-We also add any `child` events in the room to `events`.
-We then recurse into the targets of the `child` events, adding the rooms to `rooms` and any child events to `events`.
-We then move onto grandchildren, and carry on in this way until either all discovered rooms have been inspected, or we hit the server-side limit on the number of rooms (currently 50).
+2. Generate a summary and add it to `rooms`.
+3. Add any `m.space.child` events in the room to `events`.
+4. Recurse into the targets of the `m.space.child` events, added the rooms to `rooms` and any `m.space.child` events to `events`.
+5. Recurse into grandchildren, etc. until either all discovered rooms have been inspected, or the  server-side limit on the number of rooms is reached.

 Other notes:

-* No consideration is currently given to `parent` events.
+* No consideration is currently given to `m.space.parent` events.
 * If the user doesn't have permission to view/peek the root room (including if that room does not exist), a 403 error is returned with `M_FORBIDDEN`.
-Any inaccessible children are simply omitted from the result (though the `child` events that point to them are still returned).
+Any inaccessible children are simply omitted from the result (though the `m.space.child` events that point to them are still returned).
 * There could be loops in the returned child events - clients should handle this gracefully.